Clinical Training

 Call frequency

 Residents are typically on call one weekend per month.
-General call is limited to Saturday/Sunday, in-house shifts taken as two 12-hour shifts (7a-7p or 7p-7a) with either Friday or Monday free of clinical obligations.
+General calls take place on Saturday and Sunday and are 12-hour in-house shifts (7a-7p or 7p-7a) with either Friday or Monday free of clinical obligations.

-Cardiac and Liver transplant call are 24-hour, weekday/weekend, home call shifts (7a-7a) with a post-call day free of clinical obligations.
+Cardiac calls are 24-hour weekday or weekend home call shifts (7a-7a) with a post-call day free of clinical obligations.
+Liver transplant calls are 12-hour weekday or weekend home call shifts (6:30a-5p or 5p-6:30a).

-When rotating at other sites, residents do not take call at Mayo Clinic, but may have site specific call requirements (Trauma, OB, Pediatrics).
+When rotating at other sites, residents do not take call at Mayo Clinic but will have calls 2-3 days per month at those sites in different subspecialties (obstetrics, pediatrics, trauma.)

-The ICU service operates on a 12-hour shift schedule (no 24-hour shifts).
-Residents work 6, 12-hour shifts per week, on average.
+The ICU service operates on a 12-hour shift schedule with 6 shifts per week on average, typically day shifts.
+Residents do not cover the ICU at night.

 Example call schedule by CA year: